 You have the option to get a FREE walking tour in Gdansk.

 But you can explore Gdansk using an audio guide which is the cheapest option to explore Gdansk.
 Only €7,18 per group up-to 2

-Finally, you can check also more things to do and tours in Gdansk.
+Finally, you can also read more about Gdansk.

 TIP: Install the "Gdańsk Travel Guide" application on your mobile phone.
 The application is made by 21CN Polska and is available in Google Play.

 Was this guide useful?
-How much money you saved?
+How much money did you save?

 Articles Most People Read

 - Best places to Party in Warsaw, Poland